soodaayush/llamatalk/README.md

 ## Challenges

-Connecting the LLM to the website itself and ensuring the correct objects were used within the response object.
+Connecting the Large Language Model (LLM) to the website itself and ensuring the correct objects were used within the response object.

 ## Lessons Learned